-To investigate longitudinal data, a time slider for selecting a date range for the analysis has been developed in a joint effort with researchers from the FP7 project Pheme.11 We plan to activate the new component as part of the webLyzard dashboard in the third quarter of 2015.
-The slider element consists of a timespan bar in conjunction with a sliding window.
-The variation of the point heights forms a line chart which is transformed to a horizon chart (shown with a light grey color) to emphasize minimum and maximum values.
-Figure 7 illustrates the timespan bar based on randomly generated data.
+To investigate longitudinal data, a time slider for selecting a date range for the analysis has been developed in a joint effort with researchers from the FP7 project Pheme.11 The slider element consists of a timespan bar in conjunction with a sliding window.
+It displays daily amounts of documents for the full date range available in the portal.
+Figure 9 illustrates the timespan bar based on randomly generated data.
 The grid ticks on the horizontal axis provide the temporal context, with labels for years and months.